Also known as:

 Acute bronchitis normally goes away without the need for medication, however, some people may choose to use medication to relieve their symptoms.

 Paracetamol or ibuprofen can be used to relieve aches and bring a fever down.

-Some people may choose to use a cough medicine, but there is some debate as to how effective these are.
-If you do go down this route, opt for an expectorant medication as these are made to help clear the lungs of mucous.
-Steer clear of cough suppressants – if you have a chesty cough.
+Some people may choose to use an 'over the counter' cough medicine from the pharmacy, but there is some debate as to how effective these are.
+If you do go down this route, talk to your pharmacist about which cough mixture is right for you.
 Cough medicines should be not be given to kids who are younger than 6.